 - “The double culture”: Ambitious & accepting mistakes

-In June 2020 I will publish my leadership book about intrapreneurship.
-More on this will follow here, once it’s published.
+My leadership book about intrapreneurship was published in June 2020 and can be found here.
 The book is a way for me to share my own experiences, knowledge and bring new research/science about intrapreneurship, innovation, creativity and leadership to the corporate world, for them to start using it.

-When published, I will offer book circles in order to refect upon themes in the book, and discuss freely.
+I offer book circles in order to reflect upon themes in the book, and discuss freely.
 Welcoming leaders, HR, board members and intrapreneurs.

 Me as a coach/advisor:

 Let us collaborate in making you lead the change.
 Connect here.